 The insider advice on this page is from one of Wendy’s Trusted Travel Experts for the Caribbean: Lindsey Epperly Sulek of Epperly Travel.

-Lindsey grew up visiting dozens of Caribbean islands on family vacations.
-Today she can guide you to the best destination and resort for your needs, saving you from costly logistical errors, overbuilt beaches, and cruise day-trippers.
-She believes that “every island has its own personality” and knows firsthand which are best for unplugging (Turks and Caicos) or adventure (St. Lucia), which appeal to culture and history lovers (the side-by-side French-Dutch mix of Saint Martin/Sint Maarten), and which deserve a better reputation than they currently have (Jamaica).
-Thanks to powerful industry connections, she gets special benefits and perks for her clients at a wide range of four- and five-star hotels, from “Old Caribbean” estates with a colonial feel to the slick, super-modern hotels that have been springing up lately to family-friendly all-inclusives to hidden-gem romantic retreats.
-For those wanting to do more than just laze on a beach, she can embellish your trip with snorkel excursions, zip-lining adventures, helicopter transfers, you name it.
-She has a particular knack for coordinating honeymoons and destination weddings (it’s not easy playing point between Type-A bride and a vendor working on “island time”).
+Lindsey can guide you to the best destination and resort for your needs, saving you from costly logistical errors, overbuilt beaches, and cruise day-trippers.
+She believes that “every island has its own personality” and knows firsthand which are best for unplugging (Turks and Caicos) or adventure (St. Lucia), which appeal to culture and history lovers (the French-Dutch mix of Saint Martin/Sint Maarten), and which deserve a better reputation than they currently have (Jamaica); she relies on trusted deputy Becca Clark to ensure that every detail of every trip is perfect.
+Thanks to powerful industry connections, Lindsey and Becca get special benefits and perks for their clients at a wide range of four- and five-star hotels, from “Old Caribbean” estates with a colonial feel to family-friendly all-inclusives to hidden-gem romantic retreats.
+For those wanting to do more than just laze on a beach, they can embellish your trip with snorkel excursions, zip-lining adventures, helicopter transfers, you name it.
+And they have a particular knack for coordinating honeymoons and destination weddings.

 Things to Do in the Caribbean Islands